kivkivov/Celeste-Superdash-Resources/hardrooms.md

    <details>
       <summary>Option 2</summary>

 Unlike in Option 1, the beginning cycle sets you up to enter the hard section as late as possible.
 When you enter the hard section, do a right dash curved down so that you hit the spring.
 Then, you can down dash and right dash to grab the side of the block safely.
+You can die from accidentally cornerboosting out of the right dash while trying to climb jump, so either wait for the right dash to end before jumping or don't hold right when jumping.

    </details>